-Hi, I am Daniel Ostkamp, 35 years old, German and currently living in Nijmegen, the Netherlands.
+Hi, I am Daniel Ostkamp, born 1986 in Germany, and currently living in Nijmegen, the Netherlands.

 I was born in 1986 in Ibbenbüren, Germany, and grew up in the small village Riesenbeck.

 In 2006 I decided to study in Emmen, the Netherlands, and subsequently moved there in the summer to start with the study ‘Mens en Informatica’ (in English: Human and IT), focussing on developing software, and the interaction between humans and software.

 Then, in 2010, I moved to Groningen to write my Bachelor-thesis at Logica, a big IT-consulting company in the BeNeLux, analysing what features an IDE needs to support writing code for a self-developed business programming language, which can translate business language into a programm with a UI.